f312213213/dcard-frontend-intern-2023/README.md

 # Dcard 2023 Frontend Intern Homework
 This project is a simplified Jira-style web app designed to apply for Dcard's 2023 web frontend intern position.

-The app mimics Dcard's design and allows users to manage tasks with three statuses: open, in progress, and done.
+The app mimics Dcard's design and allows users to manage their project tasks with three statuses: open, in progress, and done.
 Users can search tasks based on their status and update or create tasks.

 ## Requirement